 The dividend yield is a way to measure how much cash flow you are getting for each rupee invested in an equity position.
-In the absence of any capital gains, a dividend is treated as the return on investment of stock.
+In the absence of any capital gains, dividends are treated as the return on stock investment.

 Dividend Yield Ratio = Dividend Per Share/Market Value Per Share

 In the simplest form of calculation, you can take the amount of dividend per share and divide it with the market value per share to get the dividend yield ratio.

 Say a company has announced Rs 10,00,000 as cash dividend to be paid during the current year.
 The number of outstanding common stock is 10,000.
 So, the dividend that each share will earn would be as follows:

 Dividend per share = Total cash dividend/Outstanding Common Stock = 10,00,000/10,000 = 100

 So, the dividend per share would be Rs 100.

 To calculate the dividend yield ratio, we will have to divide this by the current market price.
 If the current market price of the share is Rs 1,000, we get the following:

 Dividends are also considered as a sign of a stable company since only profit-making companies pay dividends.
 Historically, companies that pay dividends mostly continue to do so as a dividend cut is received adversely by the markets.

 The companies that offer regular dividends are considered as mature companies since it shows the control over liquidity position.
-Since value investors prefer this, such companies do well in the time of the market crash.
+Since value investors prefer this, such companies do well even in the time of market lows.

 Dividend yield ratio is one of the several parameters that are used to evaluate a company before purchasing their stocks.
 Investors also use forward dividend yield ratio and trailing dividend yield ratio to get a better understanding of the company’s dividend yield.

 The dividend yield ratio is significantly different across several industries.
 Industries such as IT or electronics are known to have a negligible dividend yield.
 On the contrary, PSU or FMCG can have a stable dividend yield.